 Schedule OR-AF should list only those affiliates doing business in Oregon, or with Oregon-source income, that are included in the Oregon consolidated return.
+Don't include the filing corporation on the Schedule OR-AF.

 Report the following on Schedule OR-AF: